As an Amazon Associate I earn from qualifying purchases.

 When life gives you lots of meaty mushrooms, you could do worse than make roasted mushrooms with garlic, rosemary or some other herb.
-Nothing fancy or complex, so you can really taste the mushrooms.
+What follows is a tutorial on how to roast mushrooms of any kind.

 As you can see, these are roasted porcini mushrooms, but roasted mushrooms with garlic works with a wide variety of mushroom species.
 Some good ones include:

 - Cremini and regular button mushrooms, which are the same thing; one is grown in darkness to keep it white.
 Oh, and you do not need to peel either portobello or button mushrooms.